Enhanced Agri-Food Workplace Protection Program

 - Will retain all records relating to any payments made to the business, including all invoices and proof of payment in an organized and business-like manner for at least seven (7) years from the date the submission form was submitted.

-- Will consent to Ontario publishing information about the health and safety measures ('Activities') funded including the amount of funding the business has been approved to receive and/or has received, and the nature and results of any Activities funded, along with the business' name.
+- Will consent to Ontario or Canada publishing information about the health and safety measures ('Activities') funded including the amount of funding the business has been approved to receive and/or has received, and the nature and results of any Activities funded, along with the business' name.

 Acknowledging and accepting that: